Semen AnalysisSkip to the navigation

 - You have not ejaculated for several days.
 This may affect the semen volume.

 - A home test kit to check the sperm count has been approved by the U.S. Food and Drug Administration (FDA).
 This test can help a man find out if he has fertility problems.

 - A semen sample collected at home must be given to the laboratory or clinic within 1 hour.
 Keep the sample out of direct sunlight.
 And do not allow it to get cold or hot.
 If it is a cold day, carry the semen sample container against your body.
 This helps to keep it as close to body temperature as possible.
 Do not refrigerate the semen sample.

 - If sperm is consistently found in the semen of a man who has had a vasectomy, it means that his surgery was not successful.
 If this happens, another form of birth control should be used to prevent pregnancy.
 A low number of sperm may be present in a semen sample taken right after a vasectomy.
 But sperm should not be present in samples taken later than that.

 - A man whose mother took the medicine diethylstilbestrol (DES) while pregnant with him has an increased risk of being unable to father a child (infertile).

 - More tests may include measuring hormone levels, such as:

 - Other fertility testing may be recommended for fertility problems.
-This includes sperm penetration, the presence of antisperm antibodies, and testing done after sexual intercourse (postcoital).
+This includes sperm penetration and the presence of antisperm antibodies.
 To learn more, see the topic Infertility Testing.